 Consistently using high force could prematurely wear out LinnStrument's touch sensor and possibly result in problems like notes sticking on after release, eventually requiring replacement of the touch sensor.

-In summary, please try to treat LinnStrument as the sensitive and fine musical instrument that I intended for it to be.
+In summary, please try to treat LinnStrument as the sensitive musical instrument that I intended for it to be.